rhysbalevicius/infimum/README.md

 ### Events:

 - `CoordinatorRegistered` - A new coordinator was registered.
-- `CoordinatorKeyChanged` - A coordinator rotated one of their keys.
+- `CoordinatorKeysChanged` - A coordinator rotated one of their keys.
 - `ParticipantRegistered` - A participant registered to vote in a poll.
 - `PollCreated` - A new poll was created.
 - `PollInteraction` - Poll was interacted with.